 Like all hospitals, we face a challenging future, but we are ready to make the bold decisions so that we are at the forefront of innovative working practices.
 Our services have to be safe and also represent value for money.
 Our staff will work in creative ways, using advances in technology to their full potential and to eliminate waste that adds no value to patient care.

-Our five year strategy sets out our vision up to 2018 – click here to find out more.
+Our five year strategy sets out our vision from 2018 to 2023 – click here to find out more.

 Norfolk, Great Yarmouth and Lowestoft have something for everyone.
 Beautiful rural countryside, award winning beaches, unique market towns and a wealth of social activities.

 We have the world famous Norfolk and Suffolk Broads, which have National Park status and represent the country’s largest inland waterways.

 Norwich is just a short distance away, with its vast number of shops, fine dining, cinemas, medieval landmarks, and of course the home of Championship League Norwich City Football Club.
 Plus, Southwold, Cambridge, Ipswich and even London are within easy reach.

 The area is a great place to live, especially for families, and is proud to have one of the lowest crime rates in the country.

 Every member of our staff plays a vital role in providing the highest possible standards of care for our patients.
 They ‘live’ by four key values which underpin the work that we all do; to put patients first, aim to get it right, recognise that everybody counts, and do everything openly and honestly.

 We support flexible working and family friendly policies that enable our staff to have a rewarding work life balance.
 We also have the Busy Bees nursery on site.